qodly/custom-components/README.md

 Contributions are welcome and encouraged!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md).

+See the [Qodly documentation](https://developer.qodly.com/docs/customComponent/overview) to learn how to write custom components.

 ## Table of Contents

 - [Data Display](#data-display)